omnp/mnamp/README.md

 ![](docs/mnamp-controls-cropped.png)

-Screenshot of the controls as shown in the Ardour DAW (does not show the Curve and Threshold parameters yet!).
+Screenshot of the controls as shown in the Ardour DAW.

   * Drive.